-- (a) A Market Generator may apply to the AER for a determination: - (1) that it is, or is not, a MLO generator;

-- (2) that its trading right holder is, or is not, a member of a trading group; and - (3) of how one or more parcels of its traced capacity should be allocated, in accordance with the MLO Guidelines. - (b) The AER must promptly on receipt of an application under paragraph (a) publish a notice that it has received the application. - (c) If, as a result of an application under paragraph (a), the AER is satisfied that: - (1) a Market Generator is no longer a MLO generator for a region; - (2) a trading group is no longer a MLO group for a region; - (3) a new trading group is taken to be a MLO group for a region; or - (4) the trading group capacity of a trading group has changed, then the AER must update the MLO register in accordance with clause 4A.G.12(c).
+- (a) A Market Generator or Integrated Resource Provider may apply to the AER for a determination: - (1) that it is, or is not, a MLO generator; - (2) that its trading right holder is, or is not, a member of a trading group; and - (3) of how one or more parcels of its traced capacity should be allocated, in accordance with the MLO Guidelines. - (b) The AER must promptly on receipt of an application under paragraph (a) publish a notice that it has received the application. - (c) If, as a result of an application under paragraph (a), the AER is satisfied that: - (1) a Market Generator or Integrated Resource Provider is no longer a MLO generator for a region; - (2) a trading group is no longer a MLO group for a region; - (3) a new trading group is taken to be a MLO group for a region; or - (4) the trading group capacity of a trading group has changed, then the AER must update the MLO register in accordance with clause 4A.G.12(c).

 - (d) The AER must:

-- (1) notify the Market Generator of its decision whether to approve or reject an application under paragraph (a); and
+- (1) notify the Market Generator or Integrated Resource Provider of its decision whether to approve or reject an application under paragraph (a); and

 - (2) publish a notice of that decision,